majd444/refactored-umbrella-project/ENV_SETUP.md

 1. **JWT Issuer**: This must match exactly what's in your Clerk JWT template
 2. **Webhook**: You need to create a webhook in Clerk pointing to `/api/webhooks/clerk`
 3. **JWT Template**: You need a "convex" JWT template in Clerk with audience set to "convex"
+4. **Discord Defaults**: If you use `DISCORD_DEFAULT_*` variables, the UI will attempt to seed a default bot configuration on first load of the Discord config panel when no token is present.
+   Users can then click "Invite Bot" to add it to their server.

 ## Troubleshooting